 LiquidityCan we pay near-term bills?Balance sheet; current ratio, acid-test

-EfficiencyAre assets producing returns?Inventory turnover, asset turnover (ROA also informs this — see Financial ratio analysis)
+EfficiencyAre assets producing returns?Inventory turnover, asset turnover (ROA informs this too)

 StabilityWhat’s our leverage / risk profile?Debt ratio, debt-to-equity, equity ratio